llegregam/Isoplot/doc/tutorial.rst

 * **Time** : The different time points for each sample.

 * **Replicate number** : Different replicate numbers for each sample. **They must be numbered starting from 1 to n (n being number of replicates)** for each condition+time.

+.. note:: If for any reason one of the samples must not be plotted or taken into account by Isoplot, remove the associated line from the template file

 .. warning:: It is important to properly fill the template table as it is what Isoplot will use to define which data to group together for the plots.